 Lisa M. Clifford

+Ms. Clifford joined Key in 2009 and has been advising clients for over 25 years.
 Prior to joining Key, Ms. Clifford was senior vice president with Curran Investment Management, where she was responsible for the firm’s wealth management services.
 She began her career at First Albany Corporation, providing investment management services to high net worth individuals and institutional investors.

 Ms. Clifford has been honored by the Capital Region Chamber of Commerce’s Women’s Business Council as a Woman of Excellence in Sales and Marketing and is a member of the 2005 class of the Albany Business Review “40 Under 40” award winners.

-Ms. Clifford is married with two sons and resides in Albany County.
+She is married with two sons and resides in Albany County.

 David A. Druzynski